 Don’t forget to have positive reviews and your business information as well.
 Google needs them 🙂

-This is to ensure that your business is trustworthy and credible enough in Google’s eye.
+Having a consistent NAP ensures that your business is trustworthy and credible enough in Google’s eye.
 In fact, you need to be careful here.

 Since Google is just a mere machine, you need the information to be 100% exactly matched.
-For instance, if your business’s name in GMB ends with “LTD”, then you should not forget to mention this as well in every mention.
+For instance, if your business’s name in GMB listing ends with “LTD”, then you should not forget to mention this as well in every mention.

-4. Get reviews
+4. Get Reviews

-According to Moz, reviews are one of the important ranking factors for local SEO.
+According to Moz, customer reviews are one of the important ranking factors for local SEO.
 Besides, over 88% of consumers trust a business with real legit reviews.